rational-craft/wealth-engine/README.md

 npm run dev
 ```

 Open `http://localhost:5173` in your browser.
+The page reloads automatically when you edit source files.

 To generate a production build, run: